torfjelde/Bijectors.jl/README.md

 julia> Exp{1}() isa Bijector{1}
 true
 ```

+To re-iterate the point, in most cases this is not necessary as the dimensionality is fixed.
+But `Exp` is an example where this is necessary.
+To check, see the docstring for the individual bijectors.

 With the dimensionality in the type we're able to dispatch correctly in all cases, which in turn means that computing using batches rather than single inputs works nicely: